 SHINE staff will implement new media and outreach methods through social media such as creating several Medicare topic pre-recorded presentations for the aging network to share when physical or live virtual presentations or not possible.

+Steps to complete in 2023: SHINE staff will consider pre-recording presentations to use when live options are not available.

 SHINE staff will work with the St. Lucie County Department of Health to accomplish Action Step 1.1.1.4 of the St. Lucie County Community Health Improvement Plan to increase health literacy in the area of insurance increase understanding of process and terminology.